Want to really be of help somewhere?

 Is there something you can do to empower other people in their ministries?
 Are there things you can do to channel other people into ministry and thus help the church or ministry organization turn their vision into reality?

-3. Look for things which are touching peoples' lives.
+3. Look for things that are touching people's lives.

 Don't do something just because others are.
-Seek out ministry opportunities which are not well publicized.
+Seek out ministry opportunities that are not well-publicized.

 Check them out.
 Don't be fast and loose with trying to accomplish something for God and expect Him to make up the difference.
 Ministry can mean making yourself vulnerable.
 It can mean sacrificial giving of yourself.